pinf/loader-js/README.md

 Usage
 =====

-If you have the `commonjs` command linked to a supported CommonJS platform binary:
+If you have the `commonjs` command linked to a supported CommonJS platform binary (`node` recommended):

     ./pinf-loader [.../[program.json]]    // `$PWD/program.json` implied if not provided